MicrosoftDocs/ATADocs/ATADocs/modifying-ata-config-dcpassword.md

 ## Change the domain connectivity password
 If you modify the Domain Connectivity Password, make sure that the password you enter is correct.
-If it is not, the ATA Gateway service will stop running on the ATA Gateways.
+If it is not, the ATA Gateway service stops running on the ATA Gateways.

-If you suspect that this happened, on the ATA Gateway, look at the Microsoft.Tri.Gateway-Errors.log file for the following:
+If you suspect that this happened, on the ATA Gateway, look at the Microsoft.Tri.Gateway-Errors.log file for the following errors:
 `The supplied credential is invalid.`

 To correct this, follow this procedure to update the Domain Connectivity password on the ATA Center: